Introduction and Overview

 - Noise levels should be monitored at all times to prevent hearing loss – it is suggested that workers wear earmuffs or earplugs to shield their eardrums from high decibels.

-- There should be training in how to set up a safe work zone - You can't just get out there and flag and yell, 'Slow down,'" .There's a way to properly instruct vehicles to slow down and a way to set up a work zone.
+- There should be training in how to set up a safe work zone - You can't just get out there and flag and yell, 'Slow down,'" .There's a way to properly instruct vehicles to slow down and away to set up a work zone.

 - Workers should be constantly reminded to remain vigilant and alert!

 Many motorists view road construction workers as an inconvenience, but they should rather look at them as a service.
-Road and maintenance workers are doing their best to minimize motorist inconvenience.
+Road and maintenance workers are doing their best to minimise motorist inconvenience.
 No matter how it seems to the motorist, road workers and flaggers are striving to improve traffic safety conditions, and it is up to the driver to be alert, aware, and responsive.

 [Developed with the kind assistance of TRAC N4]